ripred/Bang/README.md

 }
 ```

-**If you want to be able to use the Serial monitor separately from using Bang** then you will need to connect an FTDI USB-ttl adapter to your Arduino and specify its COM port in the arduino_exec.py source file instead of the port that your Arduino uses.
+**If you want to be able to use the Serial monitor separately from using Bang** then you will need to connect an FTDI USB-ttl adapter to your Arduino and specify its COM port on the command line when you run arduino_exec.py Python Agent.
 Most of the example sketches show the use of an FTDI USB-ttl adapter in their source.
 You do not *have* to use an FTDI adapter unless you want to continue to use the Serial monitor while the sketch is running.

 <!-- &#160; -->
 ___